-Again, watch out for the ice, me and my brother had one of those woah woah wind your arms around / try to stand up straight moments where we both nearly fell in the ice.
+Again, watch out for the ice, me and my brother had one of those “woah, woah” wind your arms around / try to stand up straight moments where we both nearly fell over.

 If you want a flash and fancy bar go to Bardus, just off the main street in Tromso, near the Bibliotek and the Burger King.
 Or if you’re more of a rocker, check out the Bla Rock Bar, don’t ask for the local Norwegian spirit it was minging and expensive.
 The bar is cool though!

 If you’re super wiped and just want to sleep, you’ll have time to go back on this 3 days in Tromso itinerary.